timuruski/yayaml/README.md

 # yayaml

-Ya is a command line tool for searching YAML files.
+Yayaml is a command line tool for searching YAML files.
 It's particlularly useful for finding values or paths for localization files, by searching across multiple YAML files.

 YAML files will be globbed if a directory is provided.